Case: Metsä Board – Real-time asset tracking

 Artificial intelligence was utilized in the analysis.
 With the help of artificial intelligence, the data analysis process could be automated.
 This speeded up the analysis process, reduced manual workload and kept analysis costs low.
 Especially in the laborious data preparation phase, where the raw data is transformed into a dataset, automation can significantly reduce the workload required for analysis.

 In addition, artificial intelligence was used to make observations from the data that would have been easily overlooked by the human eye.
-In real-time monitoring, the sensors transmit values of different quantities at short intervals, so that due to the large amount of data in a simple visualization, momentary deviations are easily hidden.
+In real-time asset tracking, the sensors transmit values of different quantities at short intervals, so that due to the large amount of data in a simple visualization, momentary deviations are easily hidden.
 Artificial intelligence is great for finding insights and formulas from a large amount of data.
 From the formulas identified in the data, predictions can be made, future problems can be anticipated, and efforts can be made to act proactively to eliminate the problems.
 Proactivity promotes supply chain efficiency and reduces losses.

-Real-time monitoring reduces losses
+Real-time asset tracking and monitoring reduces losses

-Empirica’s real-time tracking of shipments and analysis of freight data enabled the accurately locating of packaging breakages and the immediate addressing of problems.
+Empirica’s real-time asset tracking of shipments and analysis of freight data enabled the accurately locating of packaging breakages and the immediate addressing of problems.

 “The collaboration with Empirica worked well and we were able to figure out the stages of the route.”